dorjeduck/spotit/README.md

 # SpotIT

-A demo application using Streamlit, OpenCV, and MediaPipe.

-## Overview

-SpotIT is a real-time computer vision application that demonstrates the use of MediaPipe and OpenCV for gesture recognition and blink detection.
+SpotIT is a real-time computer vision application that demonstrates the use of [MediaPipe](https://github.com/google-ai-edge/mediapipe) and [OpenCV](https://opencv.org/) for gesture recognition and blink detection.
+Web interface build with [Streamlit](https://streamlit.io/).

 ## Features